wenzel-lab/high-voltage-pulse-generator/README.md

 # High Voltage Pulse Generator Board   [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

-This is our Open Source Hardware, custom electronics solution for microfluidic droplet sorting pulses.
-It is used as part of "Ritmos", our Real-time Technology for Microfluidic Droplet Sorting, as well as other microfluidics development projects.

-The printed circuit board (PCB) design is inspired by the electronics desin in the supplementary material of the publication "Sequentially addressable dielectrophoretic array for high-throughput sorting of large-volume biological compartments" https://www.science.org/doi/10.1126/sciadv.aba6712 and we exchanged messages with the authors in perparation for the resedign with logic and electroncis that were more accessible to us (to date, at low volumes, and outside Japan).
+This is our open-source hardware and custom electronics solution for microfluidic droplet sorting pulses.
+It is used as part of "Ritmos,” our Real-time Technology for Microfluidic Droplet Sorting, as well as other microfluidics development projects.
+The printed circuit board (PCB) design is inspired by the design in the supplementary material of the publication [Sequentially addressable dielectrophoretic array for high-throughput sorting of large-volume biological compartments](https://www.science.org/doi/10.1126/sciadv.aba6712) and we exchanged messages with the authors in perparation for the redesign with logic and electroncis that were more accessible to us (to date, at low volumes, and outside Japan).
+We implemented a board that features six HV pulse generator and amplification channels for the possibility of multi-electrode sorting of large droplets or multi-way sorting applications; however, it is possible to use only one channel for traditional sorting.
+Even the large 6-channel board is more compact and of lower cost than the traditional single channel TREK amplifiers (e.g. models 623B or 609E-6) that are used as part of droplet sorter implementations.
+No further amplification is neccessary when using this board.

+The board is designed around an ESP32 microcontroller which controlls the pulse duration, frequenzy, wave form (square or sinoidal), final amplitude (by regulating the input voltage into the transformers) and the time coordination between the electrode channels.
+This information can be exchanged via an SPI protocol via a three-pin connection, with the RedPitaya FPGA computer used in the Ritmos sorter to trigger each electrode pulse.
+Alternatively, these settings can be fixed by Wi-Fi or USB connections, and the response can be evoked through simple triggers that potentially come from other devices.

-Preliminary image of the bard
+Preliminary image of the board
 <p align="left">
 <img src="./images/PCBmodel.jpg" width="400">
 </p>